hpc/charliecloud/doc/ch-image.rst

   :code:`--force[=MODE]`
-    Use unprivileged build workarounds of mode :code:`MODE`, which can be :code:`fakeroot` or :code:`fake-syscalls` (the default).
+    Use unprivileged build workarounds of mode :code:`MODE`, which can be :code:`fakeroot` or :code:`seccomp` (the default).
 See section “Privilege model” below for details on what this does and when you might need it.

   :code:`--force-cmd=CMD,ARG1[,ARG2...]`
     If command :code:`CMD` is found in a :code:`RUN` instruction, add the comma-separated :code:`ARGs` to it.
-This is intended to suppress validation that defeats :code:`--force=fake-syscalls`.
-For example,
-    :code:`-o APT::Sandbox::User=root` is added to :code:`apt` by default.
+This is intended to suppress validation that defeats :code:`--force=seccomp`.
+For example, :code:`-o APT::Sandbox::User=root` is added to :code:`apt` by default.
+Implies :code:`--force=seccomp`.
-    Implies :code:`--force=fake-syscalls`.
 If specified, replaces (does not extend) the default suppression options.
-Literal commas can be escaped with backslash; importantly however, backslash will need to be protected from the shell also.
+Literal commas can be escaped with backslash;
+    importantly however, backslash will need to be protected from the shell also.

   :code:`-n`, :code:`--dry-run`
     Don’t actually execute any Dockerfile instructions.